djworrall/electricguitar/README.md

 - Logic Pro 9

 ## File names
-Files are named with the MIDI note they correspond to.
+Files are suffixed with the MIDI note they correspond to, e.g. `guitar40.aif` is the open 6th string (E), which is MIDI note 40.

 ## License